 The College of Human Medicine's Shared Discovery Curriculum is designed to be responsive to the health care needs of Michigan, the country, and in the educational best interests of diverse learners.
-The curriculum represents a significant departure from present educational models by emphasizing usefulness and experience as the motivating framework for adult medical education.
-It features the blending of pedagogy and action reverting back more than a century to the traditional medical education of the last 80 years.
+The curriculum represents a significant departure from present educational models by emphasizing usefulness and experience as the motivating framework for adult medical education

 The design of the curriculum is based on a set of guiding principles which are divided into two categories.
 The core principles are envisioned as the foundation to all learning within the curriculum.
-The critical additional principles are critical to the college's vision and mission and should be reflected in the experiences of any graduate of our program.
+The critical additional principles are central to the college's vision and mission and should be reflected in the experiences of any graduate of our program.